About Pelican Design & Development

 By Arseni Mourzenko, founder.

 Pelican Design & Development was a company I created in 2007 to support my career, first as a developer, then as a consultant.
 As a developer, my goal was to provide a broad range of skills in order to be able to deal with every aspect of a small IT project—something which was particularly interesting for small companies, unable to afford a team of dedicated specialists.
 As a consultant, my activity consisted of two things.
 Firstly, I trained .NET developers on different aspects such as programming in general, C# specifically, the different handy tools within or outside Visual Studio, and finally some specific aspects of .NET like Code Contracts.
 Secondly, I helped IT and non-IT specialists in working together, understanding each other, and performing their activity better in order to ship better software, faster.
-Productivity and quality are indeed two subjects I work with a lot, and write about both in my blog and on Programmers.SE.
+Productivity and quality are indeed two subjects I work with a lot, and write about both in my blog and on SE.SE.

 Past activity